 Stone inherited a 4-12-1 squad in 2002 and quickly put the building blocks in place for success.
 Stone's 2004 team assembled the program's first double-digit win total, with an overall record of 11-12-0, and made a run to the NSIC Tournament semifinals in the Beavers' first appearance in the postseason event.
 BSU's 12-4-7 record in 2005 left the team above the .500 mark for the first time and since has assembled a string of 13 consecutive seasons at .500 or above and an overall record of 185-118-31 (.600).

-A four-time NSIC Coach of the Year (2005, 2016, 2017, and 2018), Stone has the highest win percentage of any head coach in BSU history, along with the most wins (185).
+A five-time NSIC Coach of the Year (2005, 2016, 2017, 2018, and 2021), Stone has the highest win percentage of any head coach in BSU history, along with the most wins (185).
 He is also the only coach in BSU soccer history with a winning record in conference play at 123-70-20 (.624).
 The Beavers moved into the national forefront with a program-best No. 3 ranking in the United Soccer Coaches NCAA Division II poll Oct.
 16, 2018.

 Under Stone’s guidance, BSU has garnered 66 All-NSIC selections, including 26 first-team picks and 2010 NSIC Player of the Year Ashlee Ellefsen and back-to-back Offensive Player of the Year Rachel Norton (2017 and 2018), and 39 student-athletes have been selected for all-region honors.
 In addition, Stone's program has produced four All-Americans to total five honors.
 BSU garnered its first-ever All-American honor in 2005 when the NSCAA recognized goalkeeper Kari Torgerson.
 Ellefsen became its second in 2008, while the Division II Conference Commissioners Association selected Miranda Famestad to its All-America First Team to cap the 2017 season.
 In 2018 Norton became the first Beaver in program history to earn two All-America honors after being selected to the United Soccer Coaches and the Division II Conference Commissioners Association All-American Teams.